Close Menu

 Embrace the Crowds: Plan Ahead and Be Flexible

 Accept that crowds are inevitable during Golden Week.
 Research popular attractions and consider visiting them early in the morning or late in the evening to avoid the peak crowds.
 Be prepared to adjust your itinerary if necessary and embrace the unexpected.
-(See Also: Best Time To Visit Shizuoka – Discover The Perfect Season)
+(See Also: Best Time to Visit Japan for Cherry Blossom?
+Peak Blooming Guide)

 Book Early and Secure Your Reservations